Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Give children age 4 or older throat drops or lozenges to keep the throat moist and soothe pain.

 Cold and cough medications should not be used for children under the age of 6, according to the American Academy of Pediatrics.
-These medications do not work well on young children and may cause harmful side effects.
-If your child is age 6 or older, use care when using cold and cough medications.
+These medications do not work on young children and may cause harmful side effects.
+If your child is age 6 or older, use care when giving cold and cough medications.
 Always follow your doctor’s advice.

 Serve warm fluids such as soup to help loosen mucus.